exoplanet-dev/pymc-ext/README.md

 ## Installation

-You'll need a Python installation (tested on versions 3.7 and 3.8) and it can often be best to install PyMC3 and Theano using [`conda`](https://docs.conda.io/en/latest/) so that it can handle all the details of compiler setup.
+You'll need a Python installation (tested on versions 3.7 and 3.8) and it can often be best to install PyMC3 using [`conda`](https://docs.conda.io/en/latest/) so that it can handle all the details of compiler setup.
 This step is **optional**, but I would normally create a clean conda environment for projects that use PyMC3:

 ```bash